- Arts and Design»

 When you are ready to start painting, I recommend toning your surface first.
 Pick a color that complements your color scheme.
 When in doubt, you can use burnt sienna or yellow ochre.
 Once the ground paint is dry, draw your composition on that colored base.

-I like to leave bits of the ground color being seen here and there thoughout the painting, it will unify the whole painting.
+I like to leave bits of the ground color being seen here and there throughout the painting, it will unify the whole painting.

 You can tone your canvas with acrylics and then paint with oils on top.